open-neuromorphic/open-neuromorphic.github.io/content/page/opportunities/index.md

 Our main expertise areas are:
 - digital hardware architectures for Deep Learning and Neuromorphic Computing.
+- digital IC design.
 - indoor pervasive human tracking and monitoring.
-- hardware-software codesign.
-- high level synthesis of digital circuits.
+- high level synthesis of digital circuits with a focus on FPGAs.
 - asynchronous digital circuits design.

 **Contact:** fabrizio.ottati@polito.it.